You cannot have happy, healthy puppies unless you start with happy, healthy dogs

 Please read our new Important Info Page

 We raise our puppies to be excellent companions in pet homes.
-We do not want to see them in a potentially bad breeding enviroment so we do not sell to breeders.
 When seeking a breeding animal in a puppy there cannot be any guarantee that that pup is going to be breeding quality when it reaches breeding age as some things cannot be determined at 8 weeks such as adult confirmation, adult bite, earset, decended testicles, breeding ability, breeding desire among other things.
 If you would like a breeding dog with guaranteed abilities and qualities then please seek out a proven adult with those qualities.
 Please only choose to get a pup if you are looking for a forever friend to love!!
 Please remember, that a dog is only with us for about 15 years and that is only a part of our lives, but to your dog - you will be his or her WHOLE life!!

 Please read our new Important Info Page before contacting us about puppies!!!